NathanKr/my-use-action-state-hook-playground/README.md

 <h2 id="project-description">Project Description</h2>
-A next.js project with server action that is invoked using generic custom hook and consumed by a generic component
+A next.js project with server action that is invoked using generic custom hook and consumed by a generic component to show loading , error , success and data

 <h2 id="motivation">Motivation</h2>
 i want to use useActionState check <a href='https://github.com/NathanKr/use-action-state-hook-playground'>use-action-state-hook-playground</a>